 It was late.
-The kids had all gone home and I was left with twenty plates of the famous Gleason Family Christmas Cookies, santa-claus-570x427awaiting delivery.
+The kids had all gone home and I was left with twenty plates of the famous Gleason Family Christmas Cookies, awaiting delivery.
 They now occupied every available space in the kitchen and dining room.
 My feet were sore.
 My back was sore and I was too tired to make a fire.

 “I’m done.”
 My wife unplugged the tree, kissed me goodnight and headed up the stairs.